bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="n5-1">3.5.1 Images</h3>
 <!------------------------------------------------------------------------------------------------>

 Images are an extremely important part of your page, not only as part of your content but as a key way to help style your page.
 Before you even get to styling them you need to put considerable thought into what type of images to include in your page.
-One of the easiest ways to slow down your site\'s performance is to include lots of large, high-quality images.
+One of the easiest ways to slow down your site&#39;s performance is to include lots of large, high-quality images.
 There are two general things to consider when picking your images: what format and how large are they?

 <h4>Formats</h4>

 -   JPEG - Possibly the most common image format used on the web, because it does a good job of compressing colorful, complex images into reasonably sized files.
 JPEG is often used for photos because otherwise, photos can take a very long time to load.

 -   PNG - Provides a higher quality image, but you pay for it with a larger file size.
-PNG also has the ability to have transparent backgrounds, so you\'ll often see this used for graphics as part of the page\'s layout.
+PNG also has the ability to have transparent backgrounds, so you&#39;ll often see this used for graphics as part of the page&#39;s layout.

 -   GIF - Supports moving images and transparent backgrounds.
 These can be especially large files so try to use sparingly!

 <h4>Sizing</h4>

-It\'s important to format and size your image before uploading it to your site, because while you can use CSS to resize it, the browser will download the full image even if you\'ve chosen to display it smaller than it is.
+It&#39;s important to format and size your image before uploading it to your site, because while you can use CSS to resize it, the browser will download the full image even if you&#39;ve chosen to display it smaller than it is.

 You can resize images using the width or height properties of CSS like so: